 Women and Non-binary Students into Maths PhDs!

-Wednesday, 10 March, 1:20-5:30pm, Warwick Women in Maths event, jointly organised by the Warwick Piscopia committee and the University of Warwick Mathematics department.
-This event aims to celebrate the achievements of women and non-binary mathematicians and to give students an idea what research in maths looks like, where a career in maths can take you, and to gain an insight into the personal experiences of a diverse range of mathematicians.
-More information and sign up on the website for the event.
+10/03/2021, Warwick Women in Maths event, jointly organised by the Warwick Piscopia committee and the University of Warwick Mathematics department, aimed at celebrating the achievements of women and non-binary mathematicians and giving students an idea what research in maths looks like, where a career in maths can take you, and insights into the personal experiences of a diverse range of mathematicians.

 03/03/2021, talk by the two co-leads of the Piscopia Initiative in an ICMS meeting on “Progression from taught to research degrees in the mathematical sciences“.

 24/02/2021, Online Piscopia Society social.

 23/02/2021, PiWORKS seminar talk by Dr. Martine Barons (University of Warwick).